dicethedev/Floki-Connect-Demo/README.md

 ## Description

+Floki Wallet Interface

-A user interface for wallet connection and interaction using the wagmi library.
-The application should allow users to connect their cryptocurrency wallet, interact with it, and display relevant wallet information but for Floki.
+This project is a user interface designed for wallet connection and interaction using the wagmi library.
+The application enables Floki users to connect their cryptocurrency wallet, interact with it, and display relevant wallet information.

 ## How to Start the Application